*Our picks come from Bovada, 5Dimes, BetOnline, MyBookie, Bet365, Pinnacle and PropBuilder, although they can be found on many other sites as well.

 The only time we would recommend betting on a pick that is more than 5% worse is on small lines in which the difference will result in a tie and not a loss.

 Let me explain.
 Say our pick is ‘NFL Player Y’ Under 5 Receptions and your bookies line is 4.5 Receptions.
 That number 5 is a key number that will likely hit more often than any other since that’s usually the players average (Kind of like the odds of rolling a 7 in craps is the most probable number you’ll get on any given dice roll).
 If the player does end up with exactly 5 receptions, then our pick would result in a tie while your bet would lose.
 That’s not good.

 Now lets say our pick was ‘NFL Player Y’ Under 5.5 Receptions and your bookies line is 5 Receptions.
 If the player gets exactly 5 receptions like before, this time your bet will result in a tie instead of a loss.
 No harm done.
 Your getting a little less value on the bet since your missing the chance of a potential payday if it lands on 5 but more importantly you are protected from the downside of losing on that key number.
-In both situations, there’s a 10% difference between our pick and the bookies line but when the players result lands on the key number, one results in losing money and the other keeping money.
+In both situations, there’s a 10% difference between our pick and the bookies line but one situation results in losing money and the other keeping money.

 What if the juice is more than expected?